Methodology

 This statistical release provides information on the industry characteristics of apprenticeship starts and achievements in England.

-These experimental statistics have been produced using Individualised Learner Record (ILR) and Apprenticeship Service Account (ASA) data matched to the Office for National Statistics (ONS) Inter-Departmental Business Register (IDBR) data, to enable apprenticeships to be linked to information about their employers (such as industry sector, size band and legal status).
+These experimental statistics have been produced using the Individualised Learner Record (ILR) dataset matched to the Office for National Statistics (ONS) Inter-Departmental Business Register (IDBR) data, to enable apprenticeships to be linked to information about their employers (such as industry sector, size band and legal status).

-We would welcome feedback on any aspect of these statistics - including how they are used.
+We would welcome feedback on any aspect of these statistics.
 If you'd like to get in touch, please use the contact details available on the publication page.

 Background and key policy changes